gitReiko/moodle-public-need-to-check/README.md

 ![Alt text](https://github.com/gitReiko/need_to_check/blob/master/readme_en_pic.png "Plugin screenshot")

-Plugin allows to control check of student work by teachers.
+Plugin allows to control students works check by teachers.

 Plugin can only work with assign, quiz and forum.

-Depending on the role of user, there are three main usage scenario:
+Depending on user role, there are three main usage scenario:
 - site administrator or global manager sees (controls) all works that needs to be checked by other teachers;
 - local manager sees (controls) works of other teachers in his area of responsibility.
-Area of responsibility is determined by the role of the manager in any courses;
+Area of responsibility is determined by manager role in any courses;
 - teacher sees works that he needs to check.

-Users with both supervisor and teacher functions use a combined usage scenario.
+Users with both supervisor and teacher functions use combined usage scenario.

 *Technical information.
 In fact, plugin works with archetypes, not roles.
 Uses three archetypes: manager, editing teacher and teacher.*

 Near each element (line) is two numbers: black and red.
-Black number displays the number of students' works that need to be checked at the moment.
+Black number displays number of students' works that need to be checked at the moment.
-Red number indicates the number of student work that should have already been checked.
+Red number indicates number of student work that should have already been checked (time allotted for check expired).

 By default, for work check is given 6 days.
-This setting can be changed in the global settings of the plugin.
+This setting can be changed in global settings of plugin.

 The plugin is not intended for communication with teachers.
 However, when you hover mouse over the teacher’s name, his email and phone numbers are displayed, if this information is entered in the user profile.

-### Install
+### Installation

 1. Put all plugin files in a folder need_to_check;
 2. Put the need_to_check folder in the folder "path to moodle/blocks/";